Become a Fitness Instructor

 We invite you to register through the links below.
 We regularly update this page, so check back for more training dates for other formats!

 *Note: After successful completion of a national certification or in-house training at UREC, we still require prospective instructors to undergo FIT.
-Please do not hesitate to contact us which would be a better fit: the 7-Week Course or the Express Track.
+Please do not hesitate to contact us regarding which would be a better fit: the 7-Week Course or the Express Track.